sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/cody-with-sourcegraph.md

 ## Initial setup

 Create a [Sourcegraph.com account](https://sourcegraph.com/sign-up) by logging in through codehosts like GitHub and GitLab or via traditional Google sign-in.
 This takes you to Sourcegraph's Code Search interface, where you can chat with and get help from Cody in the web.

+Enterprise users can also log in to their Sourcegraph.com Enterprise instance and use Cody in the web interface.

 ## Using Cody chat